 Pirates say 20-year-old fan who fell at PNC Park consumed 2 beers, but didn't buy them

-The tragic fall of 20-year-old Pirates fan Kavan Markwood from atop the Clemente Wall at PNC Park in Pittsburgh earlier this week is raising questions after the team said in a statement it believes he consumed two beers.
-Markwood's mother said Saturday that he was "awake" and "alert."
+The tragic fall of 20-year-old Pirates fan Kavan Markwood from atop the Clemente Wall during a game at PNC Park in Pittsburgh earlier this week is raising questions after the team said in a statement it believes he had consumed two beers at the time.
+Markwood's mother said Saturday that her son was "awake" and "alert."

 A Pirates spokesperson said Saturday that a team investigation determined that Markwood showed no known signs of being intoxicated at the time of the fall Wednesday night.